hkhcc/GolayMetaMiner/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
  * You may then try to run the script gmm.py.
-Running the script with no arguments provided displays a (hopefully informative) help message, prompting for input.
+Running the script with no arguments provided displays a (hopefully informative) help message, prompting for input:
 ```
 C:\Users\COMPUTER_USER\Documents\Python Scripts\GolayMetaMiner>python gmm.py
 [    0.0000s]